 Daniels, a Nashville resident, earned a $500 prize for her third-place finish in MTSU’s first Student Business Idea Competition, held in conjunction with the university’s observance of Global Entrepreneurship Week Nov.
 15-22.

 The competition offered $2,500 in cash prizes: $1,200 for first place, $800 for second and $500 for third.
-The Wright Travel Chair in Entrepreneurship in the Jones College of Business and the MTSU-Tennessee Small Business Development Center sponsored what organizers hope will be an annual contest.
+The Pam Wright Chair of Entrepreneurship in the Jones College of Business and the MTSU-Tennessee Small Business Development Center sponsored what organizers hope will be an annual contest.

 Dr. Patrick Geho, state executive director of the Small Business Development Center, said organizers wanted to get students thinking about entrepreneurship.
 Daniels, a university studies major, was among dozens of MTSU students who dipped their entrepreneurial toes into the real world through the university-sponsored contest.